temporalio/documentation/docs/docs-sla.md

 Temporal is constantly working to improve and expand its documentation.
 As a result, some components may change without notice.
 Page slugs (URLs), menu labels, and the location of information are a few of the items you can expect to see altered as we aim to try and give our users the best experience possible.

-[Documentation versions](https://docs.temporal.io/versions) are used to preserve changes to user facing content, which enables users to reference older material.
+[Documentation versions](https://docs.temporal.io/versions) are used to preserve changes to user facing content, which enables older material to be referenced.

 Visit [community.temporal.io](https://community.temporal.io) for help if the information you are looking for appears to be missing.